-- Quick Boot Mode: Enable this mode will speed up the boot-up routine by skipping memory retestings.
-The default value is [Enabled]. - Boot Up Num-Lock: If this is enabled, it will automatically activate the Numeric Lock function after boot-up.
-The default value is [On]. - Boot To OS/2: This enables boot-up to OS/2 operating system.
-The default value is [No]. - Boot From Network: Use this to enable or disable "boot from network" feature.
-The default value is [Disabled]. - Boot Device Priority: This allows you to set the boot device priority.
+Quick Boot Mode: Enable this mode will speed up the boot-up routine by skipping memory retestings.

+Boot Up Num-Lock: If this is enabled, it will automatically activate the Numeric Lock function after boot-up.

+Boot To OS/2: This enables boot-up to OS/2 operating system.

+Boot From Network: Use this to enable or disable "boot from network" feature.

+Boot Device Priority: This allows you to set the boot device priority.